 27. Volkswagen: “Think small.”

-This original slogan is an ironic play on the idea of thinking big.
+This original catchy slogan is an ironic play on the idea of thinking big.
 It was originally meant for Volkswagen Beetles, the well-known small, compact cars.
+This is a brilliant business slogan.

 28. Las Vegas: “What happens in Vegas, stays in Vegas.”

-One of the most well-known slogans, Las Vegas’s gives customers the idea that whatever they do in Vegas is consequence-free—it doesn’t follow them back into their normal daily lives.
+One of the most well-known advertising slogans, Las Vegas’s gives customers the idea that whatever they do in Vegas is consequence-free—it doesn’t follow them back into their normal daily lives.
+Las Vegas has a brand slogan, rather than an advertisement for a product.
 Everyone can think of the stories that come out of Vegas: losing money gambling, drunken marriages, and so forth.

 29. Paul Masson: “We will sell no wine before its time.”